aghozlane/gisaid-curation/README.md

 More info:

 - `<metadatafile.xls>.changes.log`: all changes done in the metadata
 - `<metadatafile.xls>.contact_sub.log`: changes done that lead to submitter contact.
 If sequence cannot be released (ERROR), it is also written.
-Also, this soft does not check 'patient age' and 'authors' columns.
-Please check them by yourself.
+Also, this soft does not check 'patient age' column.
+Please check it by yourself.
 - `<metadatafile.xls>.virus_IDs.txt`: tsv file containing sequence IDs that have been modified.
 1st column is original ID, 2nd is the new ID.
 - `<metadatafile.xls>.curated.xls`: the new xls file, with curated metadata